Last updated on May 15th, 2020 at 06:46 am

 Not to mention the platform also has a rich library of materials from some of the best female comedians working right now.
 And if you’re interested in checking them out, but don’t know where to start, then you have come to the right place.

-In the following article, we will introduce you to 8 incredible comediennes whose material will have you laughing for hours.
+In the following article, we will introduce you to 8 incredible comediennes whose material will have you laughing for hours and show you why booking a comedy act is a must for both in person events and virtual events.

 Must-Watch Female Comedians from Dry Bar Comedy